 When developing a business model from scratch, one of the very useful tools is the Lean Canvas.
 As we love everything digital, we searched and assessed three different online tools to fill in the Lean Canvas.

 With this article we want to share our results and experiences with you: how can these online tools be useful and how much do they cost?

 Leanstack offers you an interactive online tool to create your Lean Canvas.
-The free account allows you to create as many different canvases for one business idea as you like.
-It is very easy to use and offers you to work on a canvas as a team.
-Moreover, it includes useful features like a presentation-mode, a timeline and an activity stream.
+The free account allows you to create as many canvases as you would like for one business idea.
+It is very easy to use and also allows teams to work together on a single canvas.
+Useful features include presentation-mode, a timeline, and an activity stream.

-- – Free access to creating and sharing canvas
+- Free access to create and share canvases

-- – Timeline with additional experiments and strategy proposals (limited to one experiment and one strategy proposal as a free-user)
+- Timeline with additional experiment and strategy proposals – limited to one experiment and one strategy proposal as a free-user

-- – Innovation Roadmap gives you lessons on different topics (requires Bootstrapper, Startup or Pro)
+- Innovation Roadmap provides users with lessons on relevant topics – requires Bootstrapper, Startup, or Pro

 - 19 $ per month: Bootstrapper for validation = track experiments

 - 29$ per month: work on three business ideas